mono/CppSharp/README.md

+**CppSharp has been selected for participation in the Google Summer of Code 2017!**

+We are looking for volunteers to write code for CppSharp in the summer of 2017.
+Please check our task at http://www.mono-project.com/community/google-summer-of-code/projects/#cppsharp--maintenance--improvement-tasks.

 CppSharp is a tool and set of libraries which allows programmmers to use C/C++ libraries with high-level programming languages (such as C#).